 Pixar is weird.
 They make some very good movies in my opinion and others that aren’t as great.
 As a younger kid, Cedar would watch A Bug’s Life over and over.
 He also liked Cars, but not a ton and Monsters, Inc., which was maybe my favorite.
 Now I’d guess that Cedar’s favorite Pixar movie is Up – good news because Up is entirely charming and fun for me too.
 Of all the Pixar movies Cedar’s seen, the only one that seems to have stuck with him his entire life is Finding Nemo.
 He liked it as a toddler and still asks to watch it now.
 Overall, in our house we don’t watch much Pixar though.

-Movies I had to force Cedar to watch – that he actually liked:
+Movies I forced Cedar to watch – that he actually liked

 I don’t know about you, but I get sooooooooo sick of cartoons.
 When I say, “Hey, let’s watch a movie together,” Cedar always suggests animation.
 There are times I can’t take one more second of animation.
 So, then I try to convince him to watch something with actual humans in it.
 In part this is tricky, because you can’t pull out your favorite adult movie with real people, so you have to think back to more kid-minded, but still not cartoon films.